Blendify/blender-manual/blender_docs/manual/physics/particles/emitter/physics/boids.rst

 It works best for convex surfaces (some work needed for concave surfaces).

-Spherical Fields
+Force Fields
-^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^

-For boid physics, Spherical fields define the way the objects having the field are seen by others.
+For boid physics, spherical force fields define the way the objects having the field are seen by others.
-So a negative Spherical field (on an object or a particle system) will be a predator to all other boids particle systems, and a positive field will be a goal to all other boids particle systems.
+So a negative force field (on an object or a particle system) will be a predator to all other boids particle systems, and a positive field will be a goal to all other boids particle systems.

 These effectors could be predators (negative Strength) that boids try to avoid or targets (positive Strength) that boids try to reach according to the (respectively) Avoid and Goal rules' weights.
-Spherical's effective Strength is multiplied by the actual relevant weight (e.g. if either Strength or Goal is null, then a flock of boids will not track a positive Spherical field).
+Force's effective Strength is multiplied by the actual relevant weight (e.g. if either Strength or Goal is null, then a flock of boids will not track a positive force field).

 Boid Brain